Losing Indonesian candidates ask court to disqualify president-elect - ExBulletin

 Losing Indonesian candidates ask court to disqualify president-elect

-This is an AI-generated summary, which may contain errors.
-For context, always refer to the full article.

-(1st UPDATE) Former governors Anies Baswedan and Ganjar Pranowo say Defense Minister Prabowo's victory was helped by pressure on regional officials from a partisan administration and President Joko Widodo, with welfare being used as a tool to ensure a single outcome.

-JAKARTA, Indonesia Losing Indonesian presidential candidates presented their legal challenge to last month's elections on Wednesday (March 27), accusing the state of interference and calling for a new vote and the disqualification of the winner, Prabowo Subianto.
+JAKARTA (Reuters) – Losing Indonesian presidential candidates presented their legal challenge to last month's election on Wednesday, accusing the state of interference and calling for a new vote and the disqualification of the winner, Prabowo Subianto.

 Former governors Anies Baswedan and Ganjar Pranowo said Defense Minister Prabowo's resounding victory was helped by pressure on regional officials from a partisan administration and President Joko Widodo, with welfare being used as a tool to guarantee a single result.